 While sequence alignments are very informative, it is often not practical to examine all the statistically significant alignments in large-scale searches.
-The -m 9 and -m 8 options present summaries of each alignment (alignment boundaries, percent identity, and other information) in a much more compact form.
-In addition, -m 8c or -m 8C (see options below) provide a detailed encoding of the alignment, that allows it to be reconstructed.
+The -m 9 and -m 8 options present summaries of each alignment (alignment boundaries, percent identity, and other information) in a much more compact form. -m 9i adds three columns to the summary report line, the fraction identical, fraction similar, and alignment length (in addition, variants are reported if they affect identity). -m 9I is similar to -m 9i, but also reports domain content if annotations are used. -m 9c or -m 9C (see options below) provide a detailed encoding of the alignment, that allows it to be reconstructed.
 For large-scale searches, we routinely use -m 8 with the -d 0 option, which sets the number of alignments shown to 0 (thus none are shown).
-Alternatively, the -m 8 and -m 8C ouput options produce BLAST-format tabular results summaries (-m 8C provides commented tabular results). -m BB produces an output that mimics BLAST output (with alignments).
+Alternatively, the -m 8 and -m 8C ouput options produce BLAST-format tabular results summaries (-m 8C provides commented tabular results). -m 8CC adds an alignment CIGAR string and annotation string to the BLAST tabular format. -m BB produces an output that mimics BLAST output (with alignments).